lmc297/BTyper3/README.md

 * **Can I use WGS data from organisms that don't belong to the *Bacillus cereus* group?**

-No; BTyper is a taxonomic tool which relies on ANI-based methods relative to *B. cereus* group genomes.
+No; BTyper3 is a taxonomic tool which relies on ANI-based methods relative to *B. cereus* group genomes.
 Results for distant species won't be interpretable.

 ------------------------------------------------------------------------

-## BTyper Tutorial #1: Characterizing a *B. cereus* isolate using its draft genome
+## BTyper3 Tutorial #1: Characterizing a *B. cereus* isolate using its draft genome

 1. First, let's download our isolate's draft genome from NCBI by clicking the follwoing link: